Something Inside So Strong: Faith, Education, and the Sacredness of All Children - Madison

 203 Wisconsin Ave, Madison, WI 53703

-If we understand that every child is sacred, how does that inform our practices of Christian education?
-This one-day workshop will explore ways to re-imagine Christian education through actual practices of child advocacy.
+Are you concerned about the achievement gap in Madison and want to take action?
+Join us for this one-day workshop that will include interactive lectures, a panel of Madison educators, and small group discussions among interested and engaged laity, community members, educators, faith leaders, and public servants.
 The event will be led by Rev. Dr. Reginald Blount, assistant professor of formation, youth, and culture, and Rev. Dr. Virginia A. Lee, associate professor of Christian education and director of deacon studies.
-Blount and Lee are also co-executive directors of the Garrett-Evanston Children's Defense Fund Freedom Schools Program.
+Drs.
+Blount and Lee are Christian educators, child advocates, and co-directors of the Garrett-Evanston Children's Defense Fund Freedom Schools Program.

 Free childcare is available for children ages 10 and under.
 Lunch will be provided for all participants and for all children in childcare.

 Questions?
 Contact Erin Moore at email@example.com or 847.866.4547.

 Rev. Dr. Reginald Blount is the assistant professor of formation, youth, and culture at Garrett-Evangelical Theological Seminary.
 He has spoken nationally and internationally at numerous conferences and workshops helping faith communities envision new and creative ways to minister to, with, and on behalf of young people.
 Blount earned his doctor of philosophy degree from Garrett-Evangelical and Northwestern University's joint porogram in religious and theological studies, focusing on the areas of Christian education and youth ministry.